 The choice of wine will depend on the type of meat!

 For white meats such as chicken or pork, opt for a fresh rosé or a red with a light mouthfeel that will accompany the meat and support its taste without altering it.
-For example, marinate your pork or chicken in a marinade with herbs and lemon, it changes, it's fresh and it's good!
-Think of the Mediterranean or Loire rosés for this marinade.
-Red wines from the Loire or Bordeaux can also do the trick on stronger marinades with spices for example, as on raw meat.
+For example, marinate your pork or chicken in a marinade made with herbs and lemon, it's a change, it's fresh and it's good!
+Think of therosés Mediterraneanorthe Loirefor this marinade.
+The red wines ofthe Loireorof Bordeauxcan also be used for stronger marinades with spices for example, as well as for raw meat.

-For our famous sausages and merguez, choose a wine according to their tastes.
-Beaujolais can be a good ally like some Rhone reds with intense notes of fruit and spices for the merguez.
-Alternative to the sausage with herbs, why not the duck sausage for example, less complicated to cook than duck breast and just as good.
-Go into the kitchen and innovate, small fresh chorizos that you will cook on the barbecue, cut them into slices and put them all in a small traditional risotto or even with fish notes (with dry ink for example!)!
-Combine this with Pacherenc from Château Montus et Bouscassé and you will be on holiday, in the mouth as in real life.
+Which wine to use with grilled meats?
+For our famous sausages and merguez, choose a wine according to their taste.The beaujolaisA good wine can be a good ally like some reds from the Rhône withintense notes of fruit and spices for merguez.
+As an alternative to the herb sausage, why not the duck sausage for example, less complicated to cook than the breast and just as good.
+Start cooking and innovate, small fresh chorizos that you will cook on the barbecue, cut them in slices and put all this in a small traditional risotto or even with fish notes (with dry ink for example!)!
+Combine this with some Pacherencfrom Château Montus and Bouscassé and you'll be on holiday, in the mouth as well as in person.

 Speaking of the sea, let's come to the fish.
-Let's change from salmon to sea bream with thyme or fennel, accompanied by small summer vegetables.
+Let's change from salmon and go for a sea bream with thyme or fennel, accompanied by small summer vegetables.
 This is our simple and effective recipe idea.
-With this kind of alliance, opt for a white wine a little fruity and even carried on citrus fruits like a wine of the Loire, or even of Alsace.
+With this kind of alliance, opt for a white wine that is a little fruity and even citrusy, like a wine fromthe Loireor even Alsace.

-The eternal "BUT WHAT DO WE DRINK WITH THE BARBEUC" debate will finally find its answer.
-Gone are the days of the classic barbecue-rosé, the choice of wine is paramount and it is made in relation to meat and SUMMER MARINADES!
+The eternal debate of "BUT WHAT DO YOU DRINK WITH BARBEUC?" will finally find its answer.
+No more classic barbecue-rosé, the choice of wine is essential and it is made in relation to the meat and the summer marinades!

-Barbecue is not new, since the dawn of time (at least since the discovery of fire), men have started to grill their meat, and they are right because it's good!
-Most often the barbecue is oriented towards 4 types of meat: red meat, white meat, the traditional chipolata sausages and merguez à gogo and finally fish.
-In order to choose the right wine for your barbecue, you have to choose it according to the meat and the way it is prepared.
-So the problem is that on the barbecue we often do the same thing over and over again, the solution?
-Change the classics and try marinade.
+Barbecuing is not new, since the dawn of time (well since the discovery of fire), men have started to grill their meat, and they are right because it's good!
+Most often the barbecue is oriented towards 4 types of meat: red meat, white meat, the traditional chipolata sausages and merguez galore and finally fish.
+To choose the right wine for your barbecue you have to choose it according to the meat and the way it is prepared.
+The problem is that at the barbecue we often do the same thing, the solution?
+Change from the classics and try your hand at marinade.

 10€ offered from 60€ purchase with the code: BONPLATBONVIN